anantio/netflix-gpt/README.md

     - Video Backgraound for trailers playing with title/description appearing on the screen
     - Movie Carousel with different movie lists
     - Buttons to scroll rigth and left [on hover]
+    - Movie Title can be shrunk and expanded on click.

 - Footer
     - Developer's contact information